zama-ai/tfhe-rs/tfhe/docs/c_api/shortint-api.md

 RUSTFLAGS="-C target-cpu=native" cargo +nightly build --release --features=x86_64-unix,boolean-c-api,shortint-c-api -p tfhe
 ```

-or on a Unix aarch64 machine using the following command
+or on a Unix aarch64 machine using the following command:

 ```shell
 RUSTFLAGS="-C target-cpu=native" cargo build +nightly --release --features=aarch64-unix,boolean-c-api,shortint-c-api -p tfhe
 ```

-All features are opt-in, but for simplicity here, the C API is enabled for boolean and shortint.
+All features are opt-in, but for simplicity here, the C API is enabled for Boolean and shortint.

 The `tfhe.h` header as well as the static (.a) and dynamic (.so) `libtfhe` binaries can then be found in "${REPO\_ROOT}/target/release/"

 The build system needs to be set up so that the C or C++ program links against TFHE-rs C API binaries.

-Here is a minimal CMakeLists.txt allowing to do just that:
+Here is a minimal CMakeLists.txt to do just that:

 ```cmake
 project(my-project)